instructor-ai/instructor/docs/concepts/partial.md

 {"name": "John", "age": 25} # Completed
 ```

-When specifying a `Partial[T]` and setting `stream=True`, the response from `instructor` becomes a `Generator[T]`.
+When specifying a `create_partial` and setting `stream=True`, the response from `instructor` becomes a `Generator[T]`.
 As the generator yields results, you can iterate over these incremental updates.
 The last value yielded by the generator represents the completed extraction!

 ```
 {"name": "Jo                 => User(name="Jo", age=None)